Detail Reinforcement Diffusion Model: Augmentation Fine-Grained Visual Categorization in Few-Shot Conditions

 \section{Experiments}

-In this section, we extensively evaluated the performance of our approach on three fine-grained datasets.
+In this section, we extensively evaluated the performance of our approach.
 We compared the performance of our approach with the latest state-of-the-art~(SOTA) methods on each network architecture.
-The experimental settings, implementation details, and results for different tasks are described below.
+The experimental settings, implementation details, and results for diverse tasks are described below.